The resurgence of Polaroids

 Since the point is imperfection, people can grab their Polaroid camera and click away without worrying about the precise angle, lighting, background, or even their smile.

-Since the point is imperfection, people can grab their Polaroid camera and click away without worrying about the precise angle, lighting, background, or even their smile.
-Polaroids are also a gratifying and different way to share and remember special moments.
+Polaroids are also gratifying and are a different way to share and remember special moments.
 Our grandparents and even our parents collected printed pictures to document their good times, but few our age have photo albums.

 By taking a bunch of Polaroid pictures at an event, friends can each take some home, pin them up on the wall, and enjoy looking at them in a completely different way than staring at their device.